mjhoffmeister/blog/_jacob_cycle/2024-03-25-journeys-end.md

 Cassuto, Umberto. *A Commentary on the Book of Genesis: From Noah to Abraham*.
 Translated by Israel Abrams.
 E-book ed.
 Varda Books, 2012.

 Fokkelman, J.P. *Narrative Art in Genesis*.
-Eugine, Oregon: Wipf and Stock Publishers, 2004.
+Eugene, Oregon: Wipf and Stock Publishers, 2004.

 Sarna, Nahum M. *Genesis*.
 The JPS Torah Commentary.
 Philadelphia: The Jewish Publication Society, 1989.